 Our online psychometric testing will focus on your numerical, diagrammatical or verbal reasoning.
 They won’t try to trick you, and they’ll be sent to you before the deadline, so don’t panic.
 Just get some practice in, and work quickly and accurately when the time comes.

-This is your first chance to impress us face to face or over the phone, but don’t let that worry you.
+This is your first chance to impress us face to face or virtually, but don’t let that worry you.
 You’ll do better if you relax and just let your personality come through.
 The key is to prepare.
-Know what you’re going to wear and how you’re going to get here.
 Remind yourself of your work experience and achievements.
 Read up on our work and our industry too, because we’ll want to see that you know your stuff when it comes to property.

 The assessment day is the last stage of the process.
 If you’ve got this far, we obviously like you – so take confidence from this.
 Prepare for your second interview exactly how you prepared for your first, but with more of a focus on a career in property.
 And, when it comes to the group exercises, be prepared to participate without dominating.
 We’ll be looking for team-working skills as well as leadership.